-- 1. Write the problem inside a circle or node at the centre of the flip chart. - 2.
-Ask someone to name one possible cause of the error / incident. - 3.
+- 1. Use a blank Word Document or Notes on a tablet.
+Share your screen.
+Write the problem at the centre of the document. - 2.
+Ask someone to name one possible cause of the error/incident. - 3.
 Create a new node or circle for the newly stated cause and draw an arrow from the cause to the problem.
 The cause now becomes another problem to consider. - 4.
 Ask the next person to name only one new cause for any problem shown on the board, saying "X caused Y".
 Draw the X node with an arrow to Y. - 5.
 Repeat step 4 until everyone has spoken once.
 A map should now be starting to emerge.
 Sometimes something causes multiple problems, in which case that node has many arrows leaving it.
 Allow everyone to review for a moment. - 6.
 Repeat step 4 and continue until a linear chain of five causes appears somewhere in the graph, or until the team runs out of causes. - 7.
 Then help the team examine the map to find causes that could have been easily prevented.
 Using those preventable causes, put together a plan to prevent such an error in the future.